 These ideas all come together to create my homeschool word of the year, consistent.
 In order to logically and rationally follow God’s intentions for our learning, we need to be dependable, persistent and steady in the work we do.
 The Bible verse I’ve chosen to reflect this is Galatians 6:9 “And let us not be weary in well doing: for in due season we shall reap, if we faint not.”
 (KJV) We have a goal and a purpose.
 And with consistency, persistence, and God’s will, we will achieve them.

 To help you create your own Word of the Year, I’ve created a short worksheet that follows these steps to lead you to the word that best suits you.
-To receive your copy, subscribe below.
-If you are already a subscriber, you will find a copy on the Subscriber Freebie page.
+You can receive your copy on the Freebie page.